 Eating Out and Tipping in Central Europe

 A trip to Central Europe is just as much as a vacation for your taste buds as it is for you.
-Europe is famous for its diverse cuisine, from Italian and French to Hungarian and Czech to name a few, each country has its own delicacies and speciality dishes.
+Europe is famous for its diverse cuisine, from Italian and French to Hungarian and Czech to name a few, each country has its own delicacies and specialty dishes.
 It's a foodie paradise and we highly recommend taking a food tour or trying as many local dishes as possible on your trips to Europe.

-You'll find fine dining restaurants, casual dining, bistros, taverns and food stands.
+You'll find fine dining restaurants, casual dining, bistros, taverns, and food stands.
 There are endless possibilities to eat out and try local food while traveling through Europe.

 How much should I budget for meals in Europe?

 How much you should budget for meals during your trip to Europe depends mostly on your personal preferences.
 For instance, if you prefer gourmet fine dining, then you should expect to pay a fair amount for your meals, even in Prague, Budapest, and Krakow.
-On the other hand, if you are willing to get off the beaten path and try some restaurants popular with the locals, then you can dine fairly affordably, even in German and Austrian cities.
+On the other hand, if you are willing to get off the beaten path and try some restaurants popular with the locals, then you can dine fairly affordable, even in German and Austrian cities.

 A good way to know whether a restaurant is expensive or not is to check the price of the beer.
 In Prague, if a large beer (1/2 liter, 10°) costs over 50 crowns than it is getting into the expensive range.
 In Vienna or Salzburg, if the cost of a large beer is more than 4 Euros than it is likely a pricey restaurant.
 In Budapest, if a beer is more than 700 HUF than it is likely a pricey restaurant.
 It’s not a fool-proof method, but it’s a good start.